 The board must have at least 3 directors.
 An odd number of directors helps prevent stalemates during board votes.
 The number of directors is specified in the condo declarations.
 The term for a board member can be up to three years.
 Terms are typically set so that they don’t all expire at the same time.
 This helps ensure that there is always an experienced director on the board.

-As of November 1, 2017, directors will be required to take some training.
-The training will be offered online by the Condominium Authority of Ontario.
+Effective November 1, 2017 directors elected or appointed on or after November 1, 2017 are required to take online training offered by the Condominium Authority of Ontario.
 It is expected that the training can be completed in about three hours.

 Directors must uphold a standard of care.
 This means they must perform duties with care, diligence, and skill.